Rural-urban migration has got both positive and negative effects on both rural areas and urban areas. These include;

 - Rural urban migration may lead to famine due to the decline in agriculture since the energetic men and women who would have facilitated agricultural development in rural areas moved to towns.

 - It increases encroachment on wetlands and swamps in cities in search for land for settlement.
-This later result into floods and disease outbreak like
+This later result into floods and disease outbreak

 - Rural urban migration leads to traffic and human congestion in urban areas and this causes delays especially during rush hours and easy disease spread.